How to Get Chlorine Out of Eyes

 Wearing goggles that are properly fitted to the face will help prevent chlorine and water from getting into your eyes.
 Goggles should fit snuggly around the eyes and nose for ultimate protection from chlorine exposure.
 It’s recommended to wear goggles when swimming underwater in any water, not just chlorinated pools.
-Some pools opt for salt water instead of chlorine, and salt can also be an irritating substance if it gets into your eyes.
 If you’re swimming in a lake, pond or ocean, protecting your eyes from the water is equally as important, due to the presence of natural bacteria, algae and more.

 Rinsing your eyes with fresh, non-chlorinated water after chlorine exposure is the best way to prevent eye irritation from pool chemicals.
 Using over the counter artificial tears is another way to dilute the chlorine and rinse the eye surface itself.
 Take it one step further and rinse your whole body to prevent chlorinated water from dripping into your eyes post-dip.

 After flushing your eyes with water, apply a cold compress to your eyes.
 Not only will the coolness of the compress soothe the irritated eye, but it will help promote natural production of tears, which will then continue to flush out the chlorine and other irritants from the eyes.